chiefbiiko/bwt/README.md

  * BWT public key of a peer.
  *
  * publicKey is the 32-byte public key.
- * kid is a 16-byte key identifer for the public key.
+ * kid is a 16-byte key identifier for the public key.
  * name can be an arbitrarily encoded string or a buffer.
+ *
+ * publicKey and kid can either be buffers or base64 strings.
  */
 export interface PeerPublicKey {
   publicKey: string | Uint8Array;